Top Five Utility Companies Powering the Electricity Demands of the World

 Électricité de France SA (EDF) is wholly owned by the French state and is involved in power generation, transmission, distribution, and energy supply and trading.
 The company handles 5 to 7 million customer accounts in the UK by the sale of gas and electricity to homes and businesses.
 The utility company is actively engaged in energy generation from renewable sources, which are reflected by its move to start the 62 MW offshore Teesside Wind Farm operations.
 The utility company consolidated its business in France and Europe to increase its presence in key emerging countries including Brazil, China, and Russia.
 The utility company also operations three of the top ten nuclear power plants in the world.

-To know more about top utility companies across the world:
+To know more about how we help top utility companies across the world, request more info.